Join Our Capital Campaign

 Modern ambulances do not fit into the existing bays.
 The First Aid Squad must select and modify ambulances to fit into the building.

 The building does not have enough space to accommodate existing vehicles.
 The Squad’s fourth ambulance and a First Responder Vehicle are parked outside where they are exposed to the elements

 There are no sleeping quarters for volunteers.
-Volunteers needing to respond overnight from the building must sleep on couches or air mattresses and share a single, small shower.
+During inclement weather, volunteers often spend the night in the building.
+They sleep on couches or air mattresses and share a single, small shower.
 During Hurricane Sandy, and last year during Hurricane Irene and the October snowstorm, the squad had up to three crews in the building 24 hours a day, sleeping on sofas or the floor.

 Decontamination facilities are deficient.
 The building does not meet modern regulatory standards for safely addressing bloodborne pathogens and hazardous materials that may be encountered on emergency calls.

 Existing rooms do not serve functional needs.
 The Squad’s key building areas are overcrowded, undersized, and ill equipped to handle the squad’s operational and administrative requirements.
 These include an office, a training room, a transmitter and computer closet, a kitchen, and a maintenance room.

 The building suffers from structural damage.
 Despite the poured concrete construction, the flat roof continues to leak despite numerous repairs, walls are damaged, and lintels are deteriorating.